hibtc/madx-debian/README.rst

 Trigger package build
 ~~~~~~~~~~~~~~~~~~~~~

 Pushing a new commit will trigger Travis CI to build a new source package.
 If
 this succeeds, create a tag and push it to make travis upload the source
 package, e.g.::

    git tag 5.04.01-2
    git push --tag

+In order to add another ubuntu release that is available on travis, add a
+corresponding entry in ``.travis.yml`` under the ``matrix:`` section.

 Version numbers